Update #1: Mission: Impossible 7 has been delayed to 2023 and as such, has been removed from this list.

 Netflix must really have loved Rian Johnson’s Knives Out, because they forked over (heh) almost $400 million for a pair of sequels.
 The first one is set to debut this year and will bring back Daniel Craig’s Benoit Blanc alongside new cast members, including Ethan Hawke, Dave Bautista, Jessica Henwick, Katheryn Hahn and Edward Norton, among others.
 The plot is currently unknown, but that doesn’t damper the excitement.

-Babylon is Damian Chazelle’s new movie and will star Tobey Maguire and Brad Pitt.
+Babylon is Damian Chazelle’s new movie and will star Brad Pitt and Margot Robbie.
 That’s as much as I have for you, but rumours are it will be a Hollywood period piece.
-But considering it’s Chazelle’s next movie (La La Land, Whiplash), you should be excited.
+But considering it’s Chazelle’s next movie (La La Land, Whiplash), you should be excited. (update, it’s very much a Hollywood period piece set in the transitional between silent films and talkies.)

 Black Panther: Wakanda Forever